-Antoni Porowski Net Worth 2020 | What Is Antoni Porowski's Net Worth?
+What is Queer Eye's Antoni Porowski's Net Worth?

 As you might read in the excerpt above, Antoni Porowski has several sources of income with one of them being from his acting and modeling career.
 Among all the accolades that he has won as an actor, one of his biggest achievements is his Best Lead Actor win at the Documentaries Without Borders Film Festival.
 The chef also has his very own cookbook, titled “Antoni in the Kitchen“, which is a New York Times Bestseller and has received rave reviews since its publication.
 He also owns a restaurant in New York City, known as The Village Den, which was re-designed by Antoni Porowski and his partners Eric Marx and Lisle Richards in 2018.
 The targeted customers of the restaurant are the ones who have dietary restrictions and it was specifically designed to create a “health and wellness concept that was still delicious and flavorful, but not super precious or not too much of one thing.”

-What is Antoni Porowski’s Net Worth?
+Antoni Porowski’s Net Worth

-As of 2020, Antoni Porowski’s net worth is estimated to be $4 Million.
-Considering the fact that it was $2 Million in 2018, his net worth has doubled in just two years.
+As of 2024, Antoni Porowski’s net worth is estimated to be $8 Million.
+Considering the fact that it was $2 Million in 2018, his net worth has quadripled in just six years.
 The credit for this probably goes to the popularity of ‘Queer Eye’ along with the success of his restaurant.
-Even if we compare his net worth with all the other members of the Fab Five in ‘Queer Eye’, there isn’t much of a difference as all of them have multiple sources of income and have been doing equally well.
-Also, as confirmed by Jonathan Van Ness, the cast members of ‘Queer Eye’ had made sure that all of them received the same pay for the show.
-(Featured Image Credits: Netflix)
+Moreover, in the past couple of years he has even established a pet supplies store by the name of Yummers Perts alongside fellow cast member Jonathan Van Ness, plus he recently also began serving as the host for National Geographic’s new series ‘No Taste Like Home.’

 Read More: Where is Queer Eye Filmed?